-Sense of humor 'as vast as the universe': Twitter remembers Stephen Hawking
+Tributes flood in for Stephen Hawking

 "May you keep flying like superman in microgravity, as you said to astronauts on @Space_Station in 2014."

+The European Space Agency wrote of how Hawking "showed us there are no limits to achieving our dreams" alongside a photograph of the physicist enjoying the weightlessness of a zero-gravity flight in 2007.

 World and industry leaders also noted his passing.
-India's Prime Minister, Nerandra Modi, tweeted his condolences.
+Indian Prime Minister Narendra Modi tweeted his condolences.

 "Professor Stephen Hawking was an outstanding scientist and academic.
 His grit and tenacity inspired people all over the world.
 His demise is anguishing.
 Professor Hawking's pioneering work made our world a better place.
 May his soul rest in peace."